Fatality rates in Vancouver are low compared to other peer cities, but there is still room for improvement.

 A pedestrian scramble is a signalized intersection that has an exclusive pedestrian-only phase.
 The crossing allows pedestrians to cross simultaneously in all directions, including diagonally, while vehicles in all directions are stopped.

-Accessible pedestrian signals are devices that use audible tones and vibrotactile feedback to guide people who are blind or have low vision as to when they can cross at a signalized intersection.
-There are four pilot locations, with a new trial location at Hornby/ Helmcken.
+Accessible pedestrian signals use sound and vibration to help people who are blind or have low vision know when to cross at signalized intersections.